 Basic pensions under the Self-employed Persons Pensions Act YEL are financed in full by the insurance contributions collected annually in accordance with the pay-as-you-go system and by the State’s contribution and do not present a risk for the individual pension institution.

 The level of earnings-related pension cover is based on a defined benefit pension scheme, and is therefore not based directly on the return on funded pension assets.
 Earnings-related pension benefits are secured for the insured and pensioners by a statutory joint and several liability for bankruptcy that applies to all earnings-related pension insurance institutions.
 The costs of pension provision are borne by employers and employees together.
 The Ministry of Social Affairs and Health annually confirms the common calculation bases concerning the technical provisions for earnings-related pension insurance companies.
 The calculation bases include issues such as actuarial assumptions used in the calculation of technical provisions, for example, mortality and disability incidence rate.
-Under the TyEL act, the technical bases must be secure and, should the base for technical provisions prove insufficient for all earnings-related pension insurance institutions, the technical provisions can be supplemented with a clearing system.
+Under the TyEL act, the calculation bases must be secure and, should the base for technical provisions prove insufficient for all earnings-related pension insurance institutions, the technical provisions can be supplemented with a clearing system.
 An example of this is the adjustment of the mortality model which will increase old-age pension liabilities at the end of 2016.

 The risks of Varma’s insurance business are linked to the sufficiency of the insurance contributions collected and the technical provisions accumulated from them in relation to the pensions that are the company’s responsibility.
 Because common calculation bases can be changed annually, and the clearing system acts as a buffer for all insurance risks concerning earnings-related pension insurance institutions, the risk for the individual pension institution lies in its deviation from the average of the pension system.

 The equalisation provision, which contains a risk-theory-based lower and upper limit, helps the companies to prepare for fluctuations in their annual insurance business results.
-Var-ma’s equalisation provision under TyEL was approximately EUR 1,148 million at the end of 2014, which is about 6.5 per cent of the total payroll of the insured.
+Varma’s equalisation provision under TyEL was approximately EUR 1,171 million at the end of 2015, which is about 6.4 per cent of the total payroll of the insured.
 The corresponding risk components included in TyEL contributions totalled approximately 3.7 per cent of the total payroll in 2015.
 As of 2017, the equalisation provision will be incorporated in other solvency capital, and it will no longer be monitored as a separate item.
 Insurance risks will then be carried by the provision for future bonuses, which is a component of the solvency capital.

 The greatest fluctuation in the insurance business relates to disability pensions.
 In terms of the disability pension component, the amount of Varma’s equalisation provision corresponds to nearly four years of funded pension expenditure under Varma’s responsibility.